jannis-t69/quickWP/readme.md

 - `define( 'WP_SITEURL', "http://$QUICKWP_URL:<forwarded host-Port>" );`

 Those can be set in quickwp.sh as default or specified with the -i and -p parameters

+## Database current state backup and restore

+Most of the time during testing i need the WordPress installation to have a certain state, for example with WooCommerce and Elementor enabled, so i use the two shell scripts to save and restore the database's state

+The `wordpress-quickwp-script-SQL-Backup.sh` script asks for a description which will be added to the SQL dump's filename The `wordpress-quickwp-script-SQL-Restore.sh` script lists the .sql files found in the script's configured database dump folder, which then i can copy/paste to restore

+## Cleanup and reinstall

+By default the script resets the installation and spins up the container in detached mode.
+If you don't want to remove the current WordPress installation and reinstall it you can run:
+`./quickwp -r no`

 ## Delete container and image